konradpieczynski/konradpieczynski.github.io/_pages/about.md

 This is portfolio site to present myself.
 From youngest age I wished to become pilot or programmer.
-Mine life choices ended realising mine second wish.
+Mine life choices ended realising second wish.
 Most of mine profesional work consisted of programming PLC.